stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 trying to get the black stone back and destroy the phonograph record, but I shall not let them if I can help it.
 My great police dogs always hold them back, for there are very few here as yet, and they are clumsy in getting about.
 As I have said, their wings are not much use for short flights on earth.
-I am on the very brink of deciphering that stone&mdash;in a very terrible way&mdash;and with your knowledge of folklore you may be able to supply missing links enough to help me.
-I suppose you know all about the fearful myths antedating the coming of man to the earth&mdash;the Yog-Sothoth and Cthulhu cycles&mdash;which are hinted at in the   Necronomicon.
+I am on the very brink of deciphering that stone--in a very terrible way--and with your knowledge of folklore you may be able to supply missing links enough to help me.
+I suppose you know all about the fearful myths antedating the coming of man to the earth--the Yog-Sothoth and Cthulhu cycles--which are hinted at in the   Necronomicon.
 I had access to a copy of that once, and hear that you have one in your college library under lock and key.

   To conclude, Mr. Wilmarth, I think that with our respective studies we can be very useful to each other.
-I don&rsquo;t wish to put you in any peril, and suppose I ought to warn you that possession of the stone and the record won&rsquo;t be very safe; but I think you will find any risks worth running for the sake of knowledge.
+I don't wish to put you in any peril, and suppose I ought to warn you that possession of the stone and the record won't be very safe; but I think you will find any risks worth running for the sake of knowledge.
 I will drive down to Newfane or Brattleboro to send whatever you authorise me to send, for the express offices there are more to be trusted.
-I might say that I live quite alone now, since I can&rsquo;t keep hired help any more.
-They won&rsquo;t stay because of the things that try to get near the house at night, and that keep the dogs barking continually.
-I am glad I didn&rsquo;t get as deep as this into the business while my wife was alive, for it would have driven her mad.
+I might say that I live quite alone now, since I can't keep hired help any more.
+They won't stay because of the things that try to get near the house at night, and that keep the dogs barking continually.
+I am glad I didn't get as deep as this into the business while my wife was alive, for it would have driven her mad.

-  Hoping that I am not bothering you unduly, and that you will decide to get in touch with me rather than throw this letter into the waste basket as a madman&rsquo;s raving, I am
+  Hoping that I am not bothering you unduly, and that you will decide to get in touch with me rather than throw this letter into the waste basket as a madman's raving, I am